luisenoz/luisenoz.github.io/_posts/2020-11-12-Ch2-FromModelToOnlineApp.md

 2. Create a new repository in Github.
 <ins>Note:</ins> You can choose whatever name you like as Repository Name, the Type should be ‘Public’ and you can check ‘Initialize this repository with a README’ option.
 Finally, click on Create repository button to create it.
 3. Upload your model (the export.pkl file), the notebook and the requirements.txt file to this repository.
- **<ins>Note:</ins> Github won't upload any file lager than 25MBs, therefore, if your model (export.pkl) is larger than 25 MBs (which is very possible), you will need to use Git Large File Storage service to be able to upload it.
+ **<ins>Note:</ins> Github won't upload any file lager than 25MBs, therefore, if your *export.pkl* is larger than 25 MBs (which is most likely true), you will need to use Git Large File Storage service to be able to upload it.
 You can do that by following the steps described here:**.

 - You need to have Git installed locally in your machine.
 - Download and install *Git Large File Storage* [GLF](https://git-lfs.github.com/)